J2 League: Amateur era (until 1999)

-A national second tier of Japanese association football was first established in 1972, when the Japan Soccer League formed a Second Division.
-Among the founding 10 clubs, 5 later competed in the J.League: Toyota Motors (inaugural champions), Yomiuri, Fujitsu, Kyoto Shiko Club and Kofu Club.

-The new division consisted of 10 clubs, like the First Division, and initially required both the champions and runners-up teams to play off a promotion/relegation series of test matches against the top flight's bottom clubs.
+A national second tier of Japanese association football was first established in 1972, when the JSL formed a Second Division.
+Among the founding 10 clubs, five later competed in the J.League: Toyota Motors (inaugural champions), Yomiuri, Fujitsu, Kyoto Shiko Club and Kofu Club.
+Like the First Division, the new division also consisted of 10 clubs, and initially required both the champions and runners-up teams to play off a promotion/relegation series of test matches against the top flight's bottom clubs.
 The requirement was abolished for the champions in 1980, and for the runners-up in 1984.

 Prior to 1977, the way for clubs to gain access to the Second Division was by making the finals of the All Japan Senior Football Championship and then playing off in their own promotion/relegation series against the second tier's bottom clubs.
 After 1977, the new Regional Football League Competition served as provider of aspiring League clubs.
 In 1985, the Second Division increased to 12 clubs and in 1986, the number reached 16.
 Until 1989, the table was divided into East and West groups, depending on geographical location; after that year and until 1992 the table was unified.

 In 1992, following the formation of the J.League, the JSL Second Division was renamed the (former) Japan Football League.
 The league was divided into two hierarchical, unequal divisions of 10 clubs each.
 In 1994, the JFL was again reunified into a single division.
 As the J.League expanded in numbers, the need for another second tier with promotion and relegation arose, as the number of clubs which wanted to become professional increased (particularly in the case of Shonan Bellmare, Kashiwa Reysol, Cerezo Osaka and Júbilo Iwata, who had been JSL First Division champions but had not been chosen for the inaugural J.League season).